 Olga Yudich was one of the recipients of the de Tornyay Center’s 2021 Pathways to Healthy Aging Award and one of the de Tornyay Center’s Healthy Aging Scholars.
 A recent DNP graduate, her project was ‘ Improving Coordination of Care of Highly Complex Geriatric Patients in Primary Care’.
-Her faculty mentor was Hillary Thompson.
+Her faculty mentor was Hilaire Thompson.

 Why did you choose nursing?

 My mom was a nurse in Ukraine.
 Back in high school, I was going between business and the medical field, and she suggested I try nursing.
 I started working at a nursing home and fell in love with my residents.
 That job reassured me that nursing was for me.

 What about that experience at the nursing home made you realize this was what you wanted to do?